Skip to content

 Gateway shared remote MCP traffic central remote MCP relay, policy distribution, audit events

-MCP server mode agent-invoked scanning exposes agent-bom as read-only MCP tools, resources, and prompts
+MCP server mode agent-invoked scanning exposes agent-bom as read-mostly MCP tools, resources, and prompts

 Default rollout: deploy API + UI with Postgres, add scans and fleet sync, then add proxy or gateway only where runtime enforcement is worth the extra operating surface.